lanalabs/PyLana/README.md

 **Attention**: This package is still in alpha state.
 Functions and parameters may be renamed and changed at any time.

 # Usage
 After you clone the repository you need to import the pylana package.
-Create a new e.g. test.py file and import the pylana as follows:
+Create a new e.g. python file and import the pylana as follows:

 ```
 import pylana